 Along with course work in politics, international relations, public administration, and public policy, you will get involved in the many internships, fellowships, and student organizations.
 Oh yeah, and we can’t forget numerous study abroad opportunities!
 To graduate, you will complete 120 credits, which include 36 major hours, 48 minimum upper-division hours, and a capstone course.

 The big question is, how will you use your OU political science degree?
 Graduates are out there working as policy analysts and managers for the government, private consulting firms, think tanks, or international businesses.
 Some graduates pursue law or graduate school at prestigious universities like Harvard and Vanderbilt.
-OU evaluates applicants holistically, and you can apply online here.

 Oregon State University